vanjohnson879/frontline-cloud-doc/content/reference/user/about/index.md

 weight: 10100
 ---

-You can click on the About icon in the navigation bar to display the information about your FrontLine version and about your license.
+You can click on the About icon in the navigation bar to display the information about your Gatling version and your product version.

 {{< img src="about.png" alt="About" >}}